Image for How To Hire SQL Developers in 2024

 Implement a Data Backup and Recovery Plan.

 Ensure you have a robust data backup and recovery plan in place.
-Regularly backup your SQL databases and store the backups in secure, offsite locations.
+Regularly back up your SQL databases and store the backups in secure, off-site locations.
 Test your backup and recovery procedures to ensure they work effectively in case of a data breach or loss.
 A reliable backup and recovery plan ensures that your data can be restored quickly, minimizing downtime and data loss.

 Conduct Regular Security Assessments.